hlascelles/karina_personal_website/_posts/misc/2021-10-06-phd-survival-guide.md

 That is why you should choose a PhD project that you consider important for the future of humanity.
 This sense of importance will be the driving factor that will motivate you every day, no matter what.

-Explore your PhD options widely in terms of academic and geographical areas.
+Explore your PhD options widely in terms of academic areas (and geographical ones too).
 If you find a particular area of research important (and hopefully interesting too) and you are motivated to learn, you'll be able to make a valuable scientific contribution even if you have no prior training in that specific area.
 On a selfish level, it also adds value to your PhD as you'll essentially get a free Masters degree in a new subject or two.

 # Starting a PhD

-It will be overwhelming - you'll face a mountain of papers to read and a ton of jargon to learn, and you'll be under pressure to actually start doing something as soon as possible.
+It will be overwhelming - you'll face a mountain of papers to read and a ton of jargon to learn, and you'll be under pressure to *actually start doing something* as soon as possible.
 It will be tempting to just get stuck into it, only leaving your desk to refill your coffee mug.
 But trust me, someday you'll be longing for somebody to talk to about your project, or worse about a problem in your research team.
 You'll realise that people outside academia don't quite understand what bothers you.